vuittont60/shardeum-docs/docs/oracles/supraoracles.md

 The SNAP program is partnered with some of Web3's most prolific names who are helping with project selection and qualification.

-## Connect with us!
+## Connect with Supra Orcales!

 Still looking for answers?
 We got them!
-Check out all the ways you can reach us:
+Check out all the ways you can reach them:

 * Visit us at [supraoracles.com](https://supraoracles.com)
 * Read our [Docs](https://supraoracles.com/docs/overview)